Department Lecturer Develops an iPhone App

 Dr Chris Pallant to serve as Treasurer

-Dr Chris Pallant has been invited to join the Fulbright Commission as and to serve as Treasurer for the next year.
+Dr Chris Pallant has been invited to join the British Fulbright Scholars Association to serve as Treasurer for the next year.

 Graduate shortlisted for Turner Contemporary Platform

 Hannah Allison-Finucane (BA Fine and Applied Art Graduate, 2013) was one of the two candidates from Kent shortlisted for the Turner Contemporary Platform Graduate Award, which is contested by fine art graduates from universities across the South East.
 Unfortunately she didn’t win.